 Xbox Series X review: The verdict

 As a statement of intent, it comes off as soft-spoken reassurance rather than a grandiose proclamation.
-However, the Series X lays the foundations for a resurgent Xbox brand.
+However, the Series X has formed the foundation for a resurgent Xbox brand.
 It’s willing to play the long-game with its industry-leading game subscription service, its newly formed army of talented first-party studios, and core specs that (on paper at least) offer peak potential beyond even the PS5.

 Microsoft is clearly hoping this is a foundation for greater things in the future.
-However, the lack of any real feeling of instant gratification — be it exclusive games, unique controller elements, or even a fresh UI — is a huge knock against the system at launch.
-This is compounded by the fact that Microsoft has confirmed it’ll support the Xbox One family with cross-gen exclusives for a while yet.
+However, the lack of any real feeling of instant gratification — be it exclusive games, unique controller elements, or even a fresh UI — does make it less exciting than a PS5.

 The Xbox Series X feels like a classic console, but it's missing classic games at launch.